-- 1802EPD has a built-in Electronic Programmable Directory using a 16-character LCD display. - 1802EPD has A and Z scroll buttons and a big CALL button to simplify use. - 1802 default provides service for up to 600 residents but can be reprogrammed to provide service for up to 1000 residents. - 1802EPD provides service for up to 100 residents. - 1802 and 1802EPD are programmed from the front keypad. - 1802 and 1802EPD can be programmed remotely using a touch-tone telephone. - 1802 and 1802EPD can communicate with a touch-tone phone WIRELESSLY using a Wireless Adapter Kit sold separately. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants. answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - Up to 16-digit phone number dialing with optional pauses between digits when necessary. - Two internal relays allow the system to control a main entry point plus an additional entry point. - Built in time clock provides hold open time zones, entry code time zones and "Flash" entry codes. - 5-digit entry codes available for special needs. - 2 programmable switch inputs can be set to activate a relay or dial a preprogrammed phone number.
+- There are THREE different types of connection options, DKS Cellular, VolP over the Internet or POTS telephone line. - 1802EPD has a built-in Electronic Programmable Directory using a 16-character LCD display. - 1802EPD has A and Z scroll buttons and a big CALL button to simplify use. - 1802 default provides service for up to 600 residents but can be reprogrammed to provide service for up to 1000 residents. - 1802EPD provides service for up to 100 residents. - 1802 and 1802EPD are programmed from the front keypad. - 1802 and 1802EPD can be programmed remotely using a touch-tone telephone. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants, answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - Up to 16-digit phone number dialing with optional pauses between digits when necessary. - Two internal relays allow the system to control a main entry point plus an additional entry point. - · Built in time clock provides hold open time zones, entry code time zones and "Flash" entry codes. - 5-digit entry codes available for special needs. - 2 programmable switch inputs can be set to activate a relay or dial a preprogrammed phone number.

 Included with the system is an extra random keyed cabinet lock.
 If desired, for added security against unauthorized entry into the system, the standard lock may be replaced with the random lock.

 Note: DoorKing cannot replace this specific lock or keys if lost.